Frequently asked questions

 Public engagement and later public consultation will help us better understand the local needs of our population and any detrimental effects to access.

-Patients, local people, colleagues and stakeholders are encouraged to share their views about what new hospitals on new sites could mean for them, and on how the proposed hospital sites might impact them.
+Patients, local people, colleagues and stakeholders will again be encouraged to share their views about what new hospitals on new sites could mean for them, and on how the proposed hospital sites might impact them, at a later date.

 Building new hospitals for Lancashire and South Cumbria is a major task, involving an incredible amount of planning.
 These new facilities will provide first-class healthcare for generations to come.
 It is important that we get it right.